James Berry

 James specialises in all aspects of healthcare law.
 He has advised and appeared in a number of judicial reviews concerning the provision of healthcare services.

-For the first 10 years of his practice James had a busy general clinical negligence and product liability practice, but he now focuses almost exclusively on:
+In terms of civil claims, for the first 10 years of his practice James had a busy general clinical negligence and product liability practice, but he now focuses almost exclusively on:

 • Claims under the Human Rights Act 1998.